rbagchi/git-dataframe-tools/README.md

 **Get instant insights into who's driving change and how your team contributes!**

-*   **Flexible Data Source:** Analyze directly from any local or remote Git repository, or supercharge your workflow by loading pre-extracted data from a `git-df` generated Parquet file (using the `--df-path` option).
+*   **Flexible Data Source:** Analyze directly from any local or remote Git repository, or supercharge your workflow by loading pre-extracted structured data from a `git-df` generated Parquet file (using the `--df-path` option).
 *   **Smart Data Compatibility:** Automatically verifies the `data_version` of loaded Parquet files, safeguarding your analysis from outdated or incompatible data.
 Need to proceed anyway?
 Use `--force-version-mismatch`.
 *   **Clear Author Rankings:** See at a glance who's leading in lines added, deleted, and total commits.
 *   **Contribution Hotspots:** Understand the distribution of effort with intuitive decile analysis for both diff size and commit count.